jsc723/jscript/README.md

 df/dx, df/dy using chain rule.

 This language can also be used for other purposes.
 It has control structures such as if/while/for.
-It also has string and arrays (may be multi-dimentional).
+It also has strings and arrays (may be multi-dimentional).
 And it is able to define functions and call them.

 This language is functional, but it is not good at error detecting.
 If the code is not well written, the interpretor may not give an informative message and may crash.
 This is due to the insufficient